ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>The name of the Kubernetes namespace where you want to create the Kubernetes secret for your service credentials.
 This value is required.</dd>

 <dt><code>--service <em>SERVICE_INSTANCE</em></code></dt>
-<dd>The name of the {{site.data.keyword.Bluemix_notm}} service instance that you want to bind.
+<dd>The name of the {{site.data.keyword.cloud_notm}} service instance that you want to bind.
 To find the name, run <code>ibmcloud service list</code> for Cloud Foundry services, and <code>ibmcloud resource service-instances</code> for IAM-enabled services.
 This value is required. </dd>

 <dt><code>--role <em>IAM_SERVICE_ROLE</em></code></dt>
-<dd>The {{site.data.keyword.Bluemix_notm}} IAM role that you want the service key to have.
+<dd>The {{site.data.keyword.cloud_notm}} IAM role that you want the service key to have.
 This value is optional and can be used for IAM-enabled services only.
 If you do not set this option, your service credentials are automatically created and assigned the IAM **Writer** service access role.
 If you want to use existing service keys by specifying the `--key` option, do not include this option.<br><br>
 To list available roles for the service, run `ibmcloud iam roles --service <service_name>`.
 The service name is the name of the service in the catalog which you can get by running `ibmcloud catalog search`.  </dd>

 <dt><code>-s</code></dt>